LeafLight/LeafLight.github.io/source/_posts/CNN_practice_WorkFlow.md

 ## Workflow

 1. Loading the MNIST data into 2 sets(train, test)
-2. Building a CNN, which has a structure of 4 layers~(2 Convolution layers, 2 fully connected layers)~ (4 Convolution layers, 4 linear full connected layers)
+2. Building a CNN, which has a structure of ~4 layers (2 Convolution layers, 2 fully connected layers)~  8 layers(4 Convolution layers, 4 linear full connected layers)
 3. Training the network by train set
 4. Choosing the parameters by validation set
 5. Testing by test set